 There are two types of certificate and diploma programs available to non-degree and degree holders.

 If you are a high school graduate or have completed your G.E.D. but do not have plans to pursue a college degree yet, you can apply to an undergraduate certificate or diploma program.
 These are designed to equip students with the necessary skills to start their careers in various fields.
-Typically offered by community colleges, technical, and vocational schools, these certificate programs concentrate on training students in specific skills they can use in various fields, such as auto repair, cosmetology, cybersecurity, programming, and others.
+Typically offered by community colleges, technical, and vocational schools, these certificate programs concentrate on training students in specific skills they can use in various fields, such as automotive technology, cosmetology, programming, and others.
+They are also targeted toward learners who want to focus on specialized skills without the need to go through the traditional four-year holistic program.
+For example, students can choose to take a certificate program for dental assistants if they want to work in the industry without having to go through a lengthy dentistry program.

 Source: National Center for Education Statistics